Niles and Sutherland Report: Timeline of rediscovery of report, notes and missing photographs

-1990 Justin McCarthy has reported that he found a draft copy of the report among the documents of the Harbord Commission held in the Library of Congress, and that he believed it to be the only surviving copy, and that all other copies, including the originals of their interviews with locals, had been either lost or more likely destroyed.
+1990 Justin McCarthy reported that he had found a draft copy of the report among the documents of the Harbord Commission held in the Library of Congress, and that he believed it to be the only surviving copy, and that all other copies, including the originals of their interviews with locals, had been either lost or, more likely, destroyed.

 2010 Historian, Brian Johnson, found the field notes of Niles and Sutherland in the archives of the former American Board of Commissioners for Foreign Missions (ABCFM) in Istanbul.

 2016 The descendants of Arthur E Sutherland Jr., the Sutherland in the Niles and Sutherland Report found a draft of the report, copies of small and 11x14 sized photographs, and more materials to be catalogued.

 2024 ARIT, the American Research Institute in Turkey, and the Orient-Institute Istanbul, a German organization, will be developing an online album, small book and exhibits.
 The photograph collection will be deeded to ARIT with related correspondence to further complete their records of Near East Relief's work in Turkey.